- Crisis in Syria

 HOW WE HELPED

-The 2010 World Monuments Watch included a nomination for 30 churches in Arica y Parinacota, which were seen as emblematic of the religious and cultural history of the region based on their historical significance and consistency in style and construction system.
-Their placement on the Watch resulted in a project developing with the Fundación Altiplano Monseñor Salas Valdés.
-In cooperation with WMF, the Fundación Altiplano has completed the first phase of the restoration of the Esquiña church, badly damaged during a 2005 earthquake.
+The 2010 World Monuments Watch included a nomination for 30 churches in Arica and Parinacota that were seen as emblematic of the religious and cultural history of the region based on their historical significance and consistency in style and construction systems.
+Their placement on the Watch resulted in a project developed with the Fundación Altiplano Monseñor Salas Valdés.
+In cooperation with WMF, the Fundación Altiplano has completed the restoration of the Esquiña church, badly damaged during a 2005 earthquake.
 In conjunction with the restoration was the implementation of training workshops for locals, designed to create employment opportunities in the heritage tourism sector for this depressed area in addition to developing the skills necessary for the continued maintenance of the church.
-The restoration of the Esquiña church focused on the benefits of traditional construction skills and materials, as well as research to reinforce the structure with a system developed by the Universidad Católica del Perú, based on the use of geosynthetic mesh.
+The restoration of the Esquiña church focused on the benefits of traditional construction skills and materials, as well as research to reinforce the structure with a system developed by the Pontificia Universidad Católica del Perú, based on the use of geo-synthetic mesh.

 WHY IT MATTERS